gemc/home/_documentation/quickstart.md

 }
 ```

+{% include notes/output-note.md %}

 <br/>

 # More Details

-The previous sections showed how to create, build, run, and inspect the quickstart example.
-This section explains the main files in more detail.
+The following sections explain the main files in more detail.

 <br/>

 ## The main script: `counter.py`

-The relevant lines in `counter.py` are:
+`counter.py` declares the system and delegates geometry and material construction to two helper modules:

 ```python
 cfg = autogeometry('examples', 'counter')